freedomofpress/securedrop-protocol/docs/protocol.md

 1. The [welcome bundle], including the [roster], is per-session, and the sender MAY cache it.
 2. Each journalist's one-time [signed key bundle] is consumed by the server once served.
-See ["Known Limitations"][known limitations] re: key exhaustion.
+See ["Known limitations"][known limitations] re: key exhaustion.

 A sender MUST verify the welcome bundle before use.
 It MUST associate each signed key bundle with a journalist in the roster by $vk_J^{sig}$ and discard